-I think some young women have this perception that IT sales can be quite boring and dull, but it’s far more than that.
+I think some young women have this perception that IT sales can be quite boring and dull, but it’s far from that.
 I’m fairly academic and I like to be challenged, that’s why sales works for me because it’s so fast-paced and exciting.
-My job requires me to have some technical knowledge and when you look at the types of cloud solutions we sell now, it’s easy to see why we need a deep understanding of what we are selling and the business impact they have.
+My job requires me to have some technical knowledge and when you look at the types of digital solutions we sell now, it’s easy to see why we need a deep understanding of what we are selling and the business impact they have.

 It's no secret that IT sales has always been a male-dominated industry, what has your experience been of that?

-Yes, it is a male dominated industry in so far as the majority of my colleagues are male, but there are still certainly lots of, and the number is only increasing, women.
+Yes, it's a male dominated industry in so far as the majority of my colleagues are male, but there are still certainly lots of, and the number is only increasing, women.
 Both men and women make great sales people and the team at ANS all get on so well.
 There is a fantastic sense of humour amongst the team and I don’t feel being male or female dictates your ability to do well at the job.

 You said that sales really works for you, why is that?

 It’s not easy, it can be long hours and requires persistence, patience and a willingness to learn.
 It’s far from a 9 to 5, especially when you’ve got a deal coming in, but if you’ve got something about you and you’re willing to work hard you can have a great career.
 The main thing working in sales teaches you is resilience.
 It’s tough, especially at the start.
 I persevered through the early stages and learnt how to cold call.
-I never gave up and found my own style of calling that worked for me and is now a corner stone of successfully bringing on board new customers.
+I never gave up and found my own style of calling that worked for me and it's now a corner stone of successfully bringing on board new customers.